Alex2804/libtcc-cmake/README.md

 - TRUE
 - FALSE *(Default)*

-Defines if the target architecture should be contained in the resulting library (**Ignored if [LIBTCC_NAME](#LIBTCC_NAME) is defined**!).
+Defines if the target architecture should be contained in the resulting library name (**Ignored if [LIBTCC_NAME](#LIBTCC_NAME) is defined**!).

 ---